Emii-Tech/Drum-Kit/README.md

-This project was designed with a simple html and css.
+This project was designed with a simple html, css and javaScript.

-It also include javaScript, of which you will see the application of event-listener, For Loop, switch statement, sound application, keypress event and updated current year.
+In this project for the javaScript file, you will see the application of event-listener, For Loop, switch statement, sound application, keypress event and updated current year.

-This project was majorly done with javaScript.